NixOS/hydra/doc/manual/src/notifications.md

 ### `build_started`

 * **Payload:** Exactly one value, the ID of the build.
-* **When:** Issued directly before building happens, and only if the derivation's outputs cannot be subsituted.
+* **When:** Issued directly before building happens, and only if the derivation's outputs cannot be substituted.
 * **Delivery Semantics:** Ephemeral. `hydra-notify` must be running to react to this event.
 No record of this event is stored.

 ### `step_finished`